Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 ### Functional

-The Boosted functional colors are associated to specific established meanings (respectively success, info or discovery, warning or alert, critical or error) and should be used in combination with a meaningful icon.
+The OUDS Web functional colors are associated to specific established meanings (respectively success, info or discovery, warning or alert, critical or error) and should be used in combination with a meaningful icon.

 Please note that the functional colors are not meant to be used as backgrounds or colors.